 LightSail Energy is a Berkeley based cleantech company developing high-efficiency energy storage systems using compressed air.
 The company aims to produce the world’s cleanest and most economical energy storage systems.

 The manufacturing challenge for LightSail Engineer Tom Quinn was managing the coordination of the large number of parts necessary to build a complex energy system.
 “We have about 1,000 items,” said Quinn.
 “Some of the parts are custom however the majority of them are off the shelf, so our challenge right now is to track all that stuff.”

-Nutanix’s Senior Vice President of Operations David Sangster admitted that the number and frequency of change inherent in the product development activity as well as data sharing among partners had become problematic.
+Nutanix’s Chief Operating Officer, David Sangster, admitted that the number and frequency of change inherent in the product development activity as well as data sharing among partners had become problematic.
 Unfortunately, his team was stuck relying on Excel spreadsheets and email to address these manufacturing challenges.
 “It’s embarrassing to admit, but we had a number of instances where the suppliers built the wrong version of the product,” said Sangster.
 "It was 'rev A' all right, but the wrong rev A.”

 Sangster confesses that issues with rework, which included extra procurement, build, and test cycles, could increase delays by as much as 400%.
 Rework also had a significant impediment to the company’s total time to market objective, which he had previously found “totally unacceptable.”

 “Change management was a nightmare,” said Sangster.
 “With several people making changes and suggestions to uncontrolled documents there were multiple revisions of the same BOM flying around the other.
 No one had any trust in the data, so many local copies abounded based on the ‘mine is right’ premise.”